abryan1811/MelodyNest/README.md

 - Javascript

   - [JSHint javascript Validator](https://jshint.com/) There are no critical errors, but there are warnings for $ used in jquery.
+    It also said there were unused variables, however, the ones left are functions and are necessary for the code to work.

 - Python
   - [PEP8 online](http://pep8online.com/) "All right"
+    No errors found.

 ### Testing Methods